The roadsides and pastures in Pontotoc County are about to be aglow with color. This display will be provided by beautiful goldenrod flowers.

 There are several goldenrod varieties that are better suited to flower gardens than the European goldenrod commonly found in Mississippi.
-One highly recommended variety has been named Fireworks.
-This variety grows to around four feet tall and wide.
-Its branches arch from the top to the bottom of the plant.
-These arching branches support blooms on the entire plant making it resemble the grand finale of a fireworks show.
+“Fireworks” is a highly recommended goldenrod variety that grows to around four feet tall and wide.
+Its arching branches support blooms on the entire plant making it resemble the grand finale of a fireworks show.

 There are smaller varieties available if garden space is an issue.
 Prairie goldenrod is a recommended midsize variety.
 Peter Pan and Golden Baby are smaller dwarf variety choices.

 The middle and late part of summer can be tough on honey bees.
 This period is called the summer dearth by beekeepers due to the lack of flowering plants during this time of year.
 This scarcity of food naturally causes the numbers of bees in colonies to decline.
 The arrival of the blooms from goldenrod provides much needed pollen and nectar allowing bee populations to rebound in preparation for the winter months.